coccojack/stroopcolorgame/README.md

     <li>Rename file in .env</li>
     <li>npm start</li>
     <li>A message in the CLI will appear notifying that server is running</li>
-    <li>Open your telegram bot via telegram app and request the game</li>
+    <li>Open your telegram bot via telegram app and request the game or share the game link in any Telegram chat/group</li>
-    <li>The user can retry as many times he wants, the best record will appear in the telegram chat which the bot has served the game</li>
 </ul>
 <h1>About the author</h1>
 <div>I'm Giacomo Rotondo Cocco aka coccojack, student of University of Catania, and i made this project with love for the university subject 'WEB PROGRAMMING, DESIGN & USABILITY'</div>